 - Who has a catastrophic bereavement loss, and

-- Is on an approved Family and Medical Leave, Personal, or Bereavement leave of absence
+- Is on an approved leave of absence

-Participation is entirely voluntary and applies only to the donation of vacation credit.
+Participation as a donor is entirely voluntary and applies only to the donation of vacation credit.
 Once given, the vacation-credit donation is irrevocable.
-Donations are anonymous unless the donor chooses to self-identify.
+Donations are anonymous.

-If you would like to donate vacation hours to others, please complete Voluntary Vacation Leave Donation form and submit it to [email protected]
+If you would like to donate vacation hours to the Catastrophic Leave bank, send an email to idam@lbl.gov.

-If you find that you need more leave after exhausting the time allowed for Family Medical Leave, and you’re covered by UC’s Personnel Policies for Staff Members, you may be able to take Supplemental FML for up to 12 additional workweeks or until the end of the leave year, whichever is less.
+If you find that you need more leave after exhausting the time allowed for Family and Medical Leave (FML), you may be eligible to take UC Supplemental FML for up to 12 additional workweeks or until the end of the leave year, whichever is less.
 UC’s contributions to health insurance premiums don’t continue during Supplemental FML.
-For more information, please refer to the UC Policy.

 Employee Responsibilities

-Employee Responsibilities Prior to Going on Medical Leave
+Employee Responsibilities Prior to Going on a Family and Medical Leave (FML)

-- Provide sufficient information for the employer to determine if the leave may qualify for FMLA protection and the anticipated timing and duration of the leave.
+- Provide sufficient information for the employer to determine if the leave may qualify for FML protection and the anticipated timing and duration of the leave.

-- Inform the employer if the requested leave is for a reason for which FMLA leave was previously taken or certified.
+- Inform the employer if the requested leave is for a reason for which FML leave was previously taken or certified.

 - Provide a completed medical certification from your healthcare provider to the IDAM Analyst.